-After three years of work on the Musical Playground art installation, three sets of musical chimes whose total installation cost amounted to $100,000 are now available in the Karl Stirner Arts Trail.
+After three years of work on the Musical Playground art installation, three sets of musical chimes whose total installation cost amounted to $100,000 are now available on the Karl Stirner Arts Trail.

 The vision that students and faculty members had with the installation was for children and adults alike to be able to pick up a random stick and run along the fences.
 One of the chimes plays Ludwig van Beethoven’s Für Elise.

 “We wanted a unique experience for our visitors, one that qualified as an artistic moment….but that was also playable and understandable by anyone.
-From a three-year-old to a 103-year-old,” said Director of Community-Based Learning and board member of the Karl Stirner Arts Trail committee Jim Toia.
+From a three-year-old to a 103-year-old,” said Lafayette Director of Community-Based Learning and member of the Karl Stirner Arts Trail board Jim Toia.